fluid-cloudnative/fluid/docs/en/operation/dataset_auto_scaling.md

 This document will show you this feature.

 ## Prerequisite
-It is recommended to use Kubernetes 1.18 onwards, because before 1.18, HPA is not able to customize the scaling policy, it is hard-coded.
+1. It is recommended to use Kubernetes 1.18 onwards, because before 1.18, HPA is not able to customize the scaling policy, it is hard-coded.
 After 1.18, users can customize the scale-out and scale-in policies, such as defining the cooling time after a scaling.

+2. Fluid has been installed.
+If not, please follow the [installation guide](../userguide/install.md).

 ## Steps